 Using the S3 Storage Plugin with gpbackup and gprestore

-If you perform a backup operation with the gpbackup option --plugin-config, you must also specify the --plugin-config option when you restore the backup with gprestore.
+gpbackup --dbname <database-name> --plugin-config /<path-to-config-file>/<s3-config-file>.yamlWhen you perform a backup operation using gpbackup with the --plugin-config option, you must also specify the --plugin-config option when restoring with gprestore.

 S3 Storage Plugin Configuration File Format